AdAdaptive/adadaptive-ios-pod/README.md

 [![License](https://img.shields.io/cocoapods/l/AdAdaptive.svg?style=flat)](http://cocoapods.org/pods/AdAdaptive)
 [![Platform](https://img.shields.io/cocoapods/p/AdAdaptive.svg?style=flat)](http://cocoapods.org/pods/AdAdaptive)

+AdAdaptive is mobile AD management and distribution platform for advertisers and publishers using location-based, contextual intelligence and predictive AI-based targeting technology.
+The AdAdaptive iOS SDK and library provides the necessary functionality to access the AdAdaptive API and to integrate the AdAdaptive platform into third party mobile iOS application.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+* iOS 8.0+
+* Xcode 8.0+
+* Swift 3.0+

+AdAdaptive is also dependent on [Alamofire](https://github.com/Alamofire/Alamofire) and [AlamofireImage](https://github.com/Alamofire/AlamofireImage)

 ## Installation